OBDS-Training/OBDS_Open_Workshop_Materials/1_Conda/01_Mamba_intro_CCB.md

 <!---    $ ssh <username>@login1.molbiol.ox.ac.uk --->

-(replace <SSO> with your university SSO e.g. abcd1234@lbastion.imm.ox.ac.uk)
+(replace <SSO> with your university SSO e.g. `abcd1234@lbastion.imm.ox.ac.uk`)

 #### 2) Check for previous conda/mamba installs

-Conda/Mamba/Anaconda like to secretly modify your bashrc when you install them, the easiest way of checking if you have a preexisting installation of any of these packages is looking at your ~/.bashrc` and checking for any lines of code activating conda
+Conda/Mamba/Anaconda like to secretly modify your `~/.bashrc` when you install them, the easiest way of checking if you have a preexisting installation of any of these packages is looking at your `~/.bashrc` and checking for any lines of code activating conda

 ```
 $ less ~/.bashrc